Herovyth/procurement-anomaly-detection/README.md

 - **Data scope:** Features are derived from open Prozorro JSON; document coverage depends on availability and `DOCUMENT_FETCH` settings.
 - **No production deployment:** This is a research / thesis prototype, not an audited compliance tool.

----

-## License

-Academic / research project.
-Add a license file if you plan to open-source or redistribute.